wakkihaya/neurotechjp/src/md/en/blog/mr-nakanishi-ucsd.md

 &nbsp;

-Also, Mr.Nakanishi said, "**AR/VR** is the field that will accelerate in the future.
+Also, Dr. Nakanishi said, "**AR/VR** is the field that will accelerate in the future.
 **By displaying stimuli, which are used to be displayed on a screen on a computer, on the screen of AR glasses or VR, it will be possible to expand the input options for AR/VR.**

 For example, if multiple buttons are displayed on Google Glass, you can select any button by going through the steps of 'look → measure brain waves'.
 By linking smart home appliances with Google Glass, it will be possible to turn on/off the air conditioner automatically just by looking at it."